jinaga/jinaga_com/src/content/documents/02-jinaga-react/01-composition.md

 ## Containers

 Now that you've mapped the specified properties into a component, you can wrap that component in a container.
-Define a container component with the `jiangaContainer` function.
+Define a container component with the `jinagaContainer` function.
 Pass in the Jinaga instance (typically called `j`) and the mapping.

 ```javascript